strubix/Whac-A-Mole/README.md

 # whacamole.js
-Simple JQuery Whac-A-Mole game for fun :)
+A simple game using JQuery on SVG for fun :)